Roussou Εugenia

 Collective Volumes and Special Issues

-• (in preparation) Transreligiosity: Religion, Spirituality and Wellbeing (co-edited with Anastasios Panagiotopoulos).
-London: Bloomsbury (under contract with the publisher).
+• (forthcoming) Transreligiosity: Religion, Spirituality and Wellbeing (co-edited with Anastasios Panagiotopoulos).
+London: Bloomsbury.

 • Special Issue: “Spiritual Elasticity and Crisis: From Non-religiosity to Transreligiosity” (co-edited with Silvia Rivadossi and Anastasios Panagiotopoulos).
 Religions, 14, ISSN 2077-1444.